 When to involve an allergist

-Most people manage seasonal pollen allergy with the medication and indoor-air playbook above.
-When that is not enough, formal allergy work changes the trajectory:- Skin prick testing identifies which specific pollens you react to, so the pre-treatment timing can be calibrated to your trees vs. your grasses vs. your weeds.
+- Skin prick testing identifies which specific pollens you react to, so the pre-treatment timing can be calibrated to your trees vs. your grasses vs. your weeds.

-- Allergy shots (immunotherapy) are a 3-5 year course that genuinely desensitizes the immune system.
+- Allergy shots (immunotherapy) are a 3-5 year course that truly desensitizes the immune system.
 Multiple readers, patients, and clinicians describe shots as the single thing that ended decades of seasonal misery for them.

 - Sublingual immunotherapy (SLIT) tablets are an at-home alternative to shots for some pollens (currently grass and ragweed in the United States), taken under the tongue daily.